 (5) Completion of an instructor training program approved by the executive director which shall include the following: instruction in the theories of learning and adult education, teaching techniques, lesson plan development and usage, behavioral objectives, student evaluation and measurement, role playing, the use of audio-visual aids, and an exercise in practice teaching.
 Instructor training programs taught by the Ohio peace officer training academy, the Ohio department of education, the Ohio state highway patrol, a college or educational institution, or other programs which in the opinion of the executive director are equivalent will be acceptable; and;

 (B) Upon receipt and verification of a notarized application form and completion of school commanders' conference, the executive director may issue a certificate to the school commander.
-Should the executive director refuse to issue a certificate, the executive director shall notify the applicant in writing and shall advise the applicant that he or she may request a hearing before the commission as provided in sections 119.06 and 119.07 of the Revised Code.
+Unless the decision is of a ministerial nature should the executive director refuse to issue a certificate, the executive director shall notify the applicant in writing and shall advise the applicant that he or she may request a hearing before the commission as provided in sections 119.06 and 119.07 of the Revised Code.
 The commission shall conduct the hearing as required by sections 119.01 to 119.13 of the Revised Code.

 (C) A corrections training school commander approved under rule 109:2-09-04 of the Administrative Code may perform the functions of a jailer training school commander upon approval from the executive director.

-(D) The executive director may revoke the certificate of any jailer training school commander for the following reasons:
+(D) The executive director shall deny or revoke the certificate of any jailer training school commander for the following reasons:

-(2) Conviction of a felony, a crime of moral turpitude, or any other peace officer disqualifying offense;
+(3) Conviction of a felony, a crime of moral turpitude, offense of violence, sexually oriented or child-victim oriented offense, or any other peace officer disqualifying offense;

-(E) Should the executive director revoke the certificate, the executive director shall notify the commander in writing of this revocation and shall advise the commander that the commander may request a hearing before the commission as provided in sections 119.06 and 119.07 of the Revised Code.
+(F) Should the executive director suspend or revoke a certificate, the executive director shall notify the commander in writing of the suspension or revocation and shall advise the commander that the commander may request a hearing before the commission as provided in sections 119.06 and 119.07 of the Revised Code.
 The commission shall conduct the hearing as required by sections 119.01 to 119.13 of the Revised Code.